 NOTE: IPv6 is currently supported on IPX Provider's networks between Service Providers where required by tunnelling the IPv6 traffic over IPv4.

-Both IPX Providers and Service Providers who employ IPv6 in their network must assume full responsibility for all network adjustments necessary for maintaining connectivity to all other IPX Providers and/or Service Providers that deploy IPv4.
+Both IPX Providers and Service Providers that uses IPv6 in their networks must assume full responsibility for all network adjustments necessary for maintaining connectivity to all other IPX Providers and/or Service Providers that deploy IPv4.